johntmcintosh/xcunsign/README.md

 To unsign, call the script, passing in the version of Xcode that you want to unsign.
 The script will find the copy of Xcode in the `/Applications` directory with that version, and run [`unsign`](https://github.com/steakknife/unsign) on it.
 It will keep a copy of the original signed binary as `Xcode.signed` and then replace the `Xcode` binary with `Xcode.unsigned`.

+NOTE: When unsigning, the signed, original binary will be stored in an `artifacts/` directory located relative to this calling script.
+It's important to not delete this directory, otherwise you will not later be able to re-sign.

 ```
 ./xcunsign.sh 8.0
 ```